 In the Bible, Bethany was a village where Jesus’ closest friends lived.
 That pretty much sums up what we want to be – friends and followers of Jesus Christ working in the heart of the community around Houghton le Spring.

-Since the opening of the current centre in November 1997 our congregation and range of activities have grown, but our commitment to the life-giving message of Jesus has not changed.
+Now gathering around 200 people at our Sunday service, our congregation and range of activities have grown, but our commitment to the life-giving message of Jesus has not changed.

 Meet the Team